locoframework/loco-rails/README.md

 To have Loco fully functional, you have to install both: back-end and front-end parts.

-1️⃣ Loco-Rails works with Rails 5 onwards.
-You can add it to your Gemfile with:
+1️⃣ Add Loco-Rails to your Gemfile:

 ```ruby
 gem 'loco-rails'